vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Dynamically bind one or more Attributi, or a component prop to an espressione.
+  Dynamichiamay bind one or more Attributi, or a component prop to an espressione.

   When used to bind the `class` or `style` attribute, it supports additional valore Tipos such as Array or Oggettos.
 See linked guide section below for more details.